Jimenaaaaaa/Jimenaaaaaa/README.md

 Former illustrator, ceramist, and artist in general.

 I have always been curious about programming, many years ago I started learning a little of C# to make my own games, and much time had to pass for me to start learning code seriously.
-On november 2022 I joined ISDI Coders full-stack web developer bootcamp in Madrid, and inmediately fell in love with programming 😍
+With time I grew tired of my job as a ceramist, and I decided to make a change, I joined ISDI Coders full-stack web developer bootcamp in Madrid on november 2022 and inmediately fell in love with programming 😍

 ## 👉 Languages and tools I use: